dgnsrekt/nitter_scraper/README.md

 Nitter Scraper is for anyone who enjoys the [twitter-scraper](https://github.com/bisguzar/twitter-scraper/) library.
 Nitter Scraper leverages running a local docker container instance of [nitter](https://github.com/zedeus/nitter) to scrape a users tweets and profile information without the twitter api ratelimit.
 This api works similar to the [twitter-scraper](https://github.com/bisguzar/twitter-scraper/) project with a few enhancements.

-## Docker
+## Docker Engine
-For the best experience I suggest using this library with a docker.
-NitterScraper will manager starting, stopping and removing a docker container instance of a [nitter docker container](https://hub.docker.com/r/zedeus/nitter).
-If for some reason you can't run docker you can import the get_tweets and get_profile functions and scrape from [nitter.net](http://www.nitter.net).
+For the best experience use this library with [Docker Engine](https://docs.docker.com/engine/) properly installed.
+The NitterScraper manager will start, stop and remove a docker instance of [nitter](https://hub.docker.com/r/zedeus/nitter).
+If you can't run docker you can import the get_tweets and get_profile functions to scrape from [nitter.net](http://www.nitter.net).

-## Quick start
+## Getting Started

-### Prerequisites
+### Prereqs
-* Docker
+* Docker Engine
 * Python ^3.7

 ### Install